sekhri101/personal-goals/happy-moments/README.md

 # Happy Moments

+3/18/16
+---
+I am so excited about my talk!
+I finally got into a writing groove today, and it felt good.
+Trying to do the slides first was a bad idea.
+I'm too verbal.
+I should always start with the words.

 3/17/16
 ---
 Filled out a :basketball: bracket today.
 Just for the hell of it.
 Going skiing tomorrow!